alexisakira/alexisakira.github.io/_misc/rich.md

 1. Reduce taxes (low \\(T\\))
 1. Earn a high return on savings (high \\(R\\))

 I will not discuss how to start rich, because you cannot choose your parents and it is not easy to marry somebody rich.
-My tips discussed below falls into one or more categories.
-I also do not discuss how to increase income, because I don't know how to do it.
+I also do not discuss how to increase income, because I don't know how to do it other than working hard, which is obvious.
+My tips discussed below falls into one of the remaining categories.

 ## Avoid high-interest debt

 Taking a high-interest loan such as credit card debt is one of the most stupid things you can do.
 As I discuss below, historically, you can expect to earn an annual return of 6% on investment.
-Credit cards often charge more than 20%, which eclipses the gains from investments.
-Therefore, you should never take a high-interest loan, and if you already have one, you need to pay it down first.
+Credit cards often charge more than 20% interest, which eclipses the gains from investments.
+Therefore, you should never take a high-interest loan.
+If you already have one, you need to pay it down first.
 If you can't manage your finances without taking a high-interest loan, it just means your lifestyle is wrong.

 ## Pay attention to mortgage rates and refinance if necessary